 Over five years

 18.3.
 Data collection Systematic process of gathering data for official statistics.

-Data are collected through eSTAT (the web channel for electronic data submission). eSTAT is also used to monitor the completion of questionnaires.
+Data on agricultural use of pesticides are collected by sample survey.
+Data are collected by a web-based statistical report „Crop farming” through the eSTAT web application and by paper-based postal survey.
+Survey questionnaires (report forms) are described and tested for web-based application eSTAT according to previously agreed rules.
+The described and tested questionnaires should be generated in PDF and designed in a previously agreed format for the purpose of publishing them on the web.
 The questionnaires have been designed for completion in eSTAT by the respondents themselves and they include instructions and controls.
 The questionnaires and information about data submission are available on Statistics Estonia’s website at https://www.stat.ee/andmete-esitamine (in Estonian).

 18.4.
 Data validation Process of monitoring the results of data compilation and ensuring the quality of statistical results.

 Arithmetic and qualitative controls are used in the validation process, including comparison with the data of previous periods.